EDUCBA Logo

 Introduction to Print in Excel

-Print in Excel is used to print out the data therein spreadsheet but to the width that is allowed for selected and available pages in printer setting.
-We can print the current sheet, active sheet, entire workbook, any selected table, or any customized range of worksheets.
+Print in Excel is used to print out the data therein spreadsheet but to the width allowed for selected and available pages in the printer setting.
+We can print the current sheet, active sheet, entire workbook, selected table, or customized worksheets.
 When we are about to print, we should have all the necessary columns under the print preview section.
-We can even give the border using print gridlines without actually bordering the data in the worksheet.
+We can even give the border using print gridlines without bordering the worksheet’s data.

-Press Ctrl+P and then click the Print button (or press Enter) to print the workbook.
+Press Ctrl+P and click the Print button (or Enter) to print the workbook.

-To set printing properties in excel is very easy.
+Set printing properties in Excel is very easy.
 Let us understand this by looking at the following examples.

 You can download this Print Excel Template here – Print Excel Template